radiosilence/nano-web/README.md

 Hyper-minimal single binary compressing webserver for serving static content based on fasthttp.

+- Precaches, templates, compresses all resources into memory at startup for extreme low-latency.
 - Designed to work as a docker base image or as a nanovm unikernel.
 - Includes runtime templating of environment variables (configurable prefix).
 - Serves from `/public`